SunriseLong/next-bacon-prediction/README.md

 # next-bacon-prediction

-This demo of uses the Universal Sentence Encoder to build a next-word prediction service.
+This demo uses the Universal Sentence Encoder to build a next-word prediction service.
 Francis Bacon was an English essayist famous for his aphoristic style.
 A disregard for traditional essay convention noticeably marks his work.
 The model in this demo is trained on his essay _Of Truth_.